makyo/writing/work/sawtooth/overclassification/overclassification.md

 The ringtail shut down at this outburst, her expression going blank and her paws going slack in Dani's.

 The otter persisted.
-"You said, *It's so wonderful out, I'm all set for the next year.*
+"You said, *It's so wonderful out now, I must be all set for the next year.*

 "But you were with someone, weren't you?
 Someone at Open Door?
 He had a home, something he could offer, he could..."
 Dani trailed off.
 "Shit, I'm sorry.
 I went way too far, there."